 Tomb – A File Encryption Tool To Protect Your Secret Files In Linux

 Tomb is a free and open source file encryption tool to protect your secret files in GNU/Linux operating systems.
 It allows the users to create a encrypted storage (a folder) in the file system and save the important data in it.
 The encrypted storage can be opened and closed using their associated keyfiles, which are also protected by a password chosen by the user.
 For the sake of security, you can save the keyfiles on a separate medium, say for example an USB drive or a CD/DVD.
 The encrypted folders are called “tombs”.
 You can create any number of tombs in your hard drive as long as it has enough free space.
-A tomb can only opened if you both have the keyfile and the password.
+A tomb can only be opened if you have both the keyfile and the password.
 It also has advanced features, like steganography, which allows you to hide the keyfiles within another file.
 Even though, Tomb is a CLI tool, it also has a GUI wrapper called gtomb, which makes the usage of Tomb much easier for the beginners.

 In this brief tutorial, let us see how to install Tomb and how to use it to encrypt the files in Linux.